openfheorg/openfhe-development/docs/assets/sphinx_rsts/intro/installation/installation.rst

     cd build
     cmake ..

-Note that CMake will check for any system dependencies that are needed for the build process.
-If the CMake build does not complete successfully, please review the error CMake shows at the end.
-If the error does not go away (even though you installed the dependency), try running "make clean" to clear the CMake cache.
+.. note:: ``CMake`` will check for any system dependencies that are needed for the build process If the ``CMake`` build does not complete successfully, please review the error ``CMake`` shows at the end.
+   If the error does not go away (even though you installed the dependency), try running ``make clean`` to clear the CMake cache.

 4. If you want to use any external libraries, such as NTL/GMP or tcmalloc, install these libraries.